alpertayfun/lightToken/README.md

 > Encryption contuniued with RC4-HMAC-MD5 algorithm and key.
 Encryption data : timestamped date now + "." + expire

+### Why ?

+- lightToken is simple.
+Open sourced.
+- Default installed crypto module for lightToken.
+- Flexible secure three level layer.
+- It is more secure than other Json Web Tokens with strongest open-ssl algorithms.

 ```
 npm install lighttoken
 ```